fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

 true.
 Getting to those changes however, took a while.
 I'm going to explain what I did with pseudocode first, and then show the final code.

-The first think I tried was just retiring the old `Descriptor` after a successful `compare_exchange`, however, this didn't reduce the leakage at all for some reason.
+The first thing I tried was just retiring the old `Descriptor` after a successful `compare_exchange`, however, this didn't reduce the leakage at all for some reason.
 I figured it might be because the `Descriptor` was pointing a live `WriteDescriptor`.
 So then, I also retired the `WriteDescriptor`.
 However,